deepsuckai/Pumpfun-solana-smart-contract/README.md

 ## Pumpfun smart contract for pump.fun fork, implemented all main functionalities of pump fun.
 This pumpfun smart contract forked pump.fun, but it's developed to give basic understanding about pump fun.
-To get whole part of smart contract and backend & frontend, feel free to reach out of me[Whatsapp: https://wa.me/13137423660, Telegram: https://t.me/DevCutup]
+To get whole part of smart contract and backend & frontend, feel free to reach out of me[Telegram: https://t.me/pumpfun73]

 ## Achievements in advanced version
 #### All handled in smart contracts Pumpfun uses backend client code to fetch buy transaction and create raydium pool.
 I've handled all that parts on smart contract to enhance the security and availability.